 Writer Naylah Ahmed

 Naylah is an established writer for theatre, radio and TV.
-Prior to her playwriting and screenwriting career she was a radio drama producer with extensive experience of developing writers, ideas and story across radio, theatre and television.
-She was the first Development Producer for BBC Radio Drama Birmingham and founding Script Editor on the award […]About the writer
+Prior to her playwriting and screenwriting career she was a radio drama producer with extensive experience of developing writers, ideas and story.
+She was the first Development Producer for BBC Radio Drama Birmingham and founding Script Editor on the award winning soap SILVER STREET (BBC […]About the writer

 Throughout the eighties, we spent many Eid nights during family get together huddled in a room listening to djinn stories that kept us deliciously scared but that we heard, essentially, as stories, fiction.
 As I got older I started thinking about where these stories began and realised when they were first recounted, miles away in Pakistan, they were told as accounts of something that had really happened.
 So why didn’t we see them that way, what had changed?
 There are so many ways of exploring this rich subject matter, but the transition of account to a story is what first sparked the idea for what finally came to be Mustafa.